binarykore/SEI120G/README.md

 ## Basic Steps (Openline and Frequency Settings):

-* Step (1): Advance Settings URL Addon - "mcc_mnc_locking/frequency" from "router_settings".
+* Step (1): Advance Settings URL Addon - "mcc_mnc_locking/frequency" from "router_settings"..
-* Step (2): Input your Telecom PLMN Pin and Disable the MCC / MNC Unlocking Toggle.
+* Step (2): Input your Telecom PLMN Pin and Disable the MCC / MNC Unlocking Toggle..

 ## Advance Setups (Update Config):

-* Step (1): Go to Router Settings Page, then click "DHCP" (1x) and edit "router_settings" to "backup_data"
+* Step (1): Go to Router Settings Page, then click "DHCP" (1x) and edit "router_settings" to "backup_data"..
-* Step (2): Upload your Config from Releases Page download, then click Update.
+* Step (2): Upload your Config from Releases Page download, then click Update..
-* Step (3): Wait for Device / Router Restart or Reboot, then all the Settings should be Updated accordingly.
+* Step (3): Wait for Device / Router Restart or Reboot, then all the Settings should be Updated accordingly..

 ## Network Codes: